sfomuseum/geocoder/README.md

 ## Data sources

-Currently, only Who's On First-shaped documents are supported.
-Internally those documents are transformed in an internal `Record` struct which looks like this:
+Although this tool is primary targeted at Who's On First-shaped documents, internally those documents are transformed in an [internal `Record` struct](coarse/record.go) which looks like this:

 ```
 type Record struct {
+	// Id is the unique identifier of the place.
-	Id             int64                          `json:"wof:id"`
+	Id string `json:"geocoder:id"`
+	// ParentId is the unique identifier of the parent place.
-	ParentId       int64                          `json:"wof:parent_id"`
+	ParentId string `json:"geocoder:parent_id"`
+	// Name is the primary name of the place.
-	Name           string                         `json:"wof:name"`
+	Name string `json:"geocoder:name"`
+	// Country is the ISO 3166‑1 alpha‑2 country code of the place.
 	Country string `json:"wof:country"`
+	// Placetype is the primary Who's On First placetype of the place.
 	Placetype string `json:"wof:placetype"`
+	// PlacetypeAlt contains any alternative placetypes stored in
+	// the Who's On First `wof:placetype_alt` property.
 	PlacetypeAlt []string `json:"wof:placetype_alt"`
+	// Hierarchies contains the ancestor hierarchies for the place.
+	// Each hierarchy is a map of placetype to ancestor ID.
-	Hierarchies    []map[string]int64             `json:"wof:hierarchies"`
+	Hierarchies []map[string]string `json:"geocoder:hierarchies"`
+	// Centroid is the geographic centroid of the place.
-	Centroid       *orb.Point                     `json:"wof:centroid"`
+	Centroid *orb.Point `json:"geo:centroid"`
+	// Bounds is a slice of bounding boxes that enclose the place.
-	Bounds         []orb.Bound                    `json:"wof:bounds"`
+	Bounds []orb.Bound `json:"geo:bounds"`
+	// Inception is the EDTF representation of the start date of the place.
 	Inception string `json:"edtf:inception,omitempty"`
+	// Cessation is the EDTF representation of the end date of the place.
 	Cessation string `json:"etdf:cessation,omitempty"`
+	// PopulationRank is an integer that indicates relative population size.
 	PopulationRank int64 `json:"wof:population_rank,omitempty"`
+	// IsCurrent indicates whether the place is current (1), not current (0)
+	// or unknown (-1).
 	IsCurrent string `json:"mz:is_current,omitempty"`
+	// Tokens contains tokenised names and concordances indexed for full‑text search.
-	Tokens         map[string]map[string][]string `json:"tokens,omitempty"`
+	Tokens map[string]map[string][]string `json:"tokens,omitempty"` // please make me something better...
+	// VectorEmbeddings holds pre‑computed embeddings for the place.
+	VectorEmbeddings []*VectorEmbeddings
 }
 ```

-Going forward the "easiest" thing may be to simply change this data structure to assume that all identifiers are strings – specifically machinetag-based string identifiers – and do the extra work, internally, to convert them to and from their source values.
-Maybe?
-It's just too soon to think about right now.
+Which is not really Who's On First (WOF) specific.
+For started unique identifiers are recorded as string values rather than integers (as used by WOF).
+This prevents the potential for ID collisions when indexing two or more different data sources that use numeric identifiers.
+It also allows for data sources that use string-derive identifiers to be indexed.

+There are no specific rules for identifiers and this package does not try to resolve ID conflicts.
+That is left up to consumers of the package.
+The convention used by this package is to encode identifiers in machinetag-style strings.
+For example, WOF identifiers are encoded as `wof:id={WOF IDENTIFIER}`.

-Otherwise, the `IsCurrent` property may be changed to an `int64` value (-1, 0, 1) and some sort of "source" property may be added.
-These remain "to be determined".
+Otherwise, the `IsCurrent` property may be changed to an `int64` value (-1, 0, 1).
+This remain "to be determined".

 ## Experimental